Rezoning Process

 At this regularly-scheduled City Council meeting, the rezoning bill is read for the first time.
 The City Council public hearing is officially scheduled.

 Neighboring property owners who oppose the rezoning may file a protest petition with the City Council no later than 7 days prior to the City Council public hearing to trigger a super-majority vote requirement (as opposed to a simple majority) at the public hearing.
-Protest petitions require signatures from owners of 20 percent of the total land area within 200 feet of the subject property.
+Protest petitions require signatures from owners of 20 percent of the total land area within 200 feet of the subject property and within the City and County of Denver.
 Contact the staff case manager for more information and the required petition forms.

 Download the Protest Petition Guide